 Animal studies of laetrile have used rodents,[1-12] dogs,[13-15] rabbits, and a cat.
 Early work led to the hypothesis that enzymes were necessary to release cyanide from amygdalin.
 When high levels of these enzymes were present, symptoms of cyanide poisoning were more pronounced.[1,15] In two studies sponsored by the National Cancer Institute and published in 1975, various rodent cancers (osteogenic sarcoma, melanoma, carcinosarcoma, lung carcinoma, and leukemia) were transplanted into rats and mice.[2,3] In both studies, the animals were treated with intraperitoneal injections of amygdalin, with or without the enzyme beta-glucosidase.
 None of the solid tumors or leukemias that were investigated responded to amygdalin at any dose that was tested.
 No statistically significant increase in animal survival was observed in any of the treatment groups.
-Similar results were obtained in another study using human breast and colon cancer cells implanted into mice (xenograft models).
+Similar results were obtained in another study using human breast cancer and colon cancer cells implanted into mice (xenograft models).
 Amygdalin at every dose level tested produced no response either as a single agent or in combination with beta-glucosidase.
-It was discovered that animals experienced more side effects when beta-glucosidase was given concurrently (at the same time) with amygdalin, compared with amygdalin alone.[2,3]
+It was discovered that animals experienced more side effects when beta-glucosidase was given concurrently (at the same time) with amygdalin than when they were given amygdalin alone.[2,3]

 Additional cell culture and animal studies involving more than a dozen other tumor models have been published.[1,4,5,7,8,10,11,16-20] In one study, preliminary findings by one of the principal investigators that amygdalin inhibited the growth of primary tumors and the incidence of lung metastases in mice bearing spontaneous (not treatment-induced) mammary adenocarcinomas could not be confirmed.
-However, positive results were obtained in four studies.[11,17,18,20]
+However, positive results were obtained in other studies.[11,17,18,20]

 In the first of these studies, amygdalin enhanced the antitumor activity of a combination of enzymes and vitamin A in mice with spontaneous mammary adenocarcinomas.
 The amygdalin was given by intramuscular injection, the vitamin A was administered orally through a feeding tube, and the enzymes were injected into and around tumor masses.
 No anticancer activity was observed when amygdalin was given alone.